A multiple criteria methodology for priority based portfolio selection: Selecting a portfolio of reusable physical urban cultural heritage artifacts

-Those two constraints imply that at least one project with a given function should be open in at least $4-q$ quadrants.
-For example, if $q$ is equal to 2, two quadrants should have at least one project implemented for one of the functions defined.
+Those two constraints imply that at least one project with a given purpose should be open in at least $4-q$ bigger area.
+For example, if $q$ is equal to 2, two bigger area should have at least one project implemented for one of the purposes defined.

-The monobjective binary programming model can be solved by any linear optimization solver.
+The monobjective binary programming model can be solved with any linear optimization solver.
 We have used the CPLEX 12.1 software.